 Immediate Past President, American Association of Medical Dosimetrists (AAMD)

-Most of you are already familiar with occupational dosimetry, which is used for radiation dose monitoring of staff and patients.
+Most of you are already familiar with Occupational Dosimetry, which is the monitoring of radiation doses to staff and patients.

 Radiation Dosimetry, which is called medical dosimetry, is the science of generating treatment plans for the delivery of radiation for cancer patients.

-A medical dosimetrist a part of the radiation oncology team who works closely in collaboration with the radiation therapists, medical physicists, and radiation oncologists within the department.
+A medical dosimetrist is part of the radiation oncology team and works in close collaboration with the radiation therapists, medical physicists, and radiation oncologists within the department.

-In this time of the COVID-19 pandemic, the importance of a medical dosimetrist remains essential.
-While many put off routine cancer screenings in the past year, many are now returning and its reported that numbers of newly found cancers may swell, making treatment planning vital.
+In this time of the COVID-19 pandemic, the medical dosimetrist remains essential.
+While many patients put off routine cancer screenings in the past year, many are now returning, and it's reported that numbers of newly found cancers may swell, making treatment planning vital.

 Radiation treatments cannot begin until the dosimetrist has generated the radiation treatment plan and completed the calculations.
-Once that plan has been reviewed by the radiation oncologist, medical physicists, and all required Quality Assurance has taken place, the patient can start radiation treatments.
+Once that plan has been reviewed by the radiation oncologist and medical physicists, and all of the required Quality Assurance has taken place, the patient can start radiation treatments.

-The human body is a very delicate being, all our internal organs or as we call them “organs at risk” need to be protected from too much radiation.
-Dosimetrists follow protocol guidelines to use for every organ.
-Not only do we have to consider a safe dose, the amount of dose delivered per fractionation changes the potential damage to the organ.
-Every treatment plan that is generated is different, no monotony in this profession.
-The dosimetrist walks the fine line between designing a plan that treats the tumor and minimizes dose to organs.
+The human body is a very delicate thing.
+All of our internal organs (or as we call them, “organs at risk”) need to be protected from too much radiation.
+Dosimetrists follow protocol guidelines for each organ.
+Not only do we have to consider a safe dose, but the amount of dose delivered per fractionation changes the potential damage to the organ.
+Every treatment plan that is generated is different; there is no monotony in this profession.
+The dosimetrist walks a fine line between designing a plan that treats the tumor effectively while minimizing the dose to organs.

 The Art of the Science